SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/fundamentals/variables.md

 Integer shoeSize;
 ```

-In CRMScript, variables *must* be declared with a specific type (for example Integer, Bool, Float, String, or Generic).
+In CRMScript, variables *must* be declared with a specific type (for example Integer, Bool, Float, String, or DateTime).
 They must also be declared *before* they are used.
 If you refer to a variable that is declared later, you will get an error.

 ## Assignment